When are you reopening?

 Will I be able to use the lift?

 I don’t feel comfortable returning yet.
-How can I engage with the museums, so I don’t miss out?
+How can I engage with North Lanarkshire’s heritage, so I don’t miss out?

 If you have any questions when planning a visit, which are not answered by our website or FAQs, please call or email in advance and we will help support you as best we can.